All medical records are due by August 1st to assure entry to school in the fall.

 - A current record of a lead test date for Preschool and Kindergarten students.

-If your child is participating in a Dayspring Contact Sports Program, you must submit an Assumption of Risk Form and a Sport’s Candidate Form with a copy of a Physical Exam from the current year and a statement from his/her Physician that your child may participate in contact sports.
+If your child is participating in a Dayspring or Liberty Contact Sports Program, you must submit an Assumption of Risk Form and a Sport’s Candidate Form with a copy of a Physical Exam from the current year and a statement from his/her Physician that your child may participate in contact sports.